Silverton Christmas Market: 2025 Dates & Info

 What does General Admission Include?

-Your tickets include access to the Garden of lights with over one million Christmas lights, colorful displays, a vendor market with lots of goodies to buy, a Biergarten for the adults, a Kiddie Corral for the little ones and much more.
+Your tickets include access to the Garden of lights with over one and a half million Christmas lights, colorful displays, a vendor market with lots of goodies to buy, a Biergarten for the adults, and much more.

 Ice Skating Information